BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/object_patterns.md

 At their simplest a state machine is an object, with the top level keys referencing the current state, and the values of those keys being an array of allowable transitions.

-They also use a function to determine
+They also use a function to determine if they can change to a certain state, and prevent invalid state changes.

 ---